Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 ```

 **Note**: This workflow requires that the terminal session responsible for running snakemake stays active.
 Closing the terminal will suspend jobs,
-but the workflow can use Snakemakes checkpointing to pick up any jobs where they left off.
+but the workflow can use Snakemake's checkpointing to pick up any jobs where they left off.

+**Note**: If you encounter an error that says `No module named 'spras'`, make sure you've `pip install`-ed the SPRAS module into your conda environment.

 ### Job Monitoring
-To monitor the state of the job, you can run `condor_q` for a snapshot of how the job is doing, or you can run `condor_watch_q` if you want realtime updates.
+To monitor the state of the job, you can use a second terminal to run `condor_q` for a snapshot of how the workflow is doing, or you can run `condor_watch_q` for realtime updates.

 Upon completion, the `output` directory from the workflow should be returned as `spras/docker-wrappers/SPRAS/output`, along with several files containing the
 workflow's logging information (anything that matches `logs/spras_*` and ending in `.out`, `.err`, or `.log`).
 If the job was unsuccessful, these files should
 contain useful debugging clues about what may have gone wrong.